 This Certificate Training Program will focus on providing information about behaviours after ABI

-The Ontario Brain Injury Association (OBIA) in collaboration with the Personal Injury Alliance (PIA Law) are pleased to present the 2021 Awards of Excellence in Brain Injury Rehabilitation to those who consistently provide exceptional service to the brain injury community.
+On September 23, 2021, the Ontario Brain Injury Association (OBIA) in collaboration with the Personal Injury Alliance (PIA Law) were pleased to present the 2021 Awards of Excellence in Brain Injury Rehabilitation to those who consistently provide exceptional service to the brain injury community.

 Headway Homes Fund

 The Ontario Brain Injury Association (OBIA), in partnership with the Headway Homes Fund at the Niagara Community Foundation, distributes $5,000.00 annually from a fund created by Headway Homes (Niagara) Inc. to enhance the lives of people in a slow-to-recover state following a Brain Injury.

 The Ontario Brain Injury Association and PIA Law are pleased to announce the winners of the 2020 Awards of Excellence in Brain Injury Rehabilitation.

 OBIA now part of COVID-19 mental health initiative

 Six community organizations join up to create innovative collaborative to support mental health during COVID-19